adbar/toponyms/README.md

 To be expanded, please get in touch with me for further information.

-Thanks to Logan Pecinovsky (Berlin) and Judith Brottrager (Vienna) for helping with the curation of the lists.
+Thanks to Logan Pecinovsky (BBAW, Berlin) and Judith Brottrager (ÖAW, Vienna) for helping with the curation of the lists.